Stuffed Cabbage Rolls, a savory and succulent treat brightened and sweetened with apple.

 1 Granny Smith apple, peeled, cored, and chopped

-Using a paring knife, remove center core of cabbage.
+Using a paring knife, remove center core of the cabbage.
 In a large stockpot, bring 2 quarts water to a boil.
 Add cabbage, core side down, and cook 2 to 3 minutes or until outer leaves are bright green and tender.
 Lift cabbage from water, and remove outer leaves.
 Return cabbage to boiling water, and repeat brief cooking and removal of leaves until all leaves are cooked.
 Reserve 2 cups cabbage cooking water.
-Trim thick center vein from bottom of each leaf.
-Reserve four large outer leaves to line bottom of pan.
+Trim thick center vein from the bottom of each leaf.
+Reserve four large outer leaves to line bottom of the pan.

 In a medium skillet, melt butter over medium heat.
 Add onion, garlic, and mushrooms, cook until tender and the liquid has evaporated, about 8 minutes.
 Add to the rice.